ajsb85/bwch/README.md

   });
 })();
 ```

+The `bandwidth` returned value is a `Number` representing the detected bandwidth in
+kbps.
+If the bandwidth could not be determined
+(no Internet connection or errors while processing the detection) `-1` is returned.

 ### Params for the BwCh constructor
 ```javascript
 new BwCh(imagesLoc, steps, timeout, randomQS, debug);
 ```

-`imagesLoc` is a `string` which represents the location of your test images.
+`imagesLoc` is a `String` which represents the location of your test images.
 Default: '../img/'.

-`steps` is the `number` of steps for bandwidth detection.
+`steps` is the `Number` of steps for bandwidth detection.
 Valid values are 1, 2, 3 or 4.
 The more steps the better is the bandwidth detection but at the cost of extra processing.

-`timeout` is a `number` in ms representing the time after which the image preloading
+`timeout` is a `Number` in ms representing the time after which the image preloading
 (for each image) is stopped.
 Default 2000.

-`randomQS` is a `boolean`.
+`randomQS` is a `Boolean`.
 When true it adds a random query string to the image
 preloading URLs.
 Default true.

-`debug` is a `boolean`.
+`debug` is a `Boolean`.
 When true it logs BwCh data to the browser console.